opencasestudies/website-ocs-source/content/home/about.md

 ## What are we proposing as a solution?

-To address this, we are developing the <b> opencasestudies </b> educational resource of case studies, which demonstrate illustrative data analyses that can be used in the classroom to teach students how to effectively derive knowledge from data.
+To address this, we are developing the **Open Case Studies** educational resource of case studies, which demonstrate illustrative data analyses that can be used in the classroom to teach students how to effectively derive knowledge from data.
 This approach has successfully been used to [teach data science](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2017.1356747#.XDZCzS3MxTY) courses at many universities, including:

 * [Johns Hopkins Bloomberg School of Public Health](https://jhu-advdatasci.github.io/2018/)
 * [Harvard University](http://cs109.github.io/2014/)